|

 Have you ever heard about a kind of Chess

-and how is it?
-What's the purpose?
+What, and how is it, or what's the purpose?

 Thank you very much.